This Chunky Gazpacho recipe with roasted red peppers is an easy, fresh and delicious lunch, brunch, or dinner starter or main dish!

 Serve in bowls and garnish with a drizzle of extra virgin olive oil for the final finishing touch.
 ENJOY!

-This Roast Red Pepper Gazpacho recipe is Summer in a bowl.
+This Chunky Gazpacho Recipe with Roasted Red Peppers is Summer in a bowl.
 It's cool, tangy, crunchy, fresh, and even creamy.
 The base is tomato juice, but this Gazpacho recipe puts Roast Red Pepper in the starring role, which brings another layer of creamy sweetness and is what sets it apart from the more traditional gazpacho.
 Then you get the crunch from the green pepper and cucumber.
 Finally you get the peppery bite from the garlic and scallions.

 - 2.5 cups Tomato Juice